KevinZhouRafael/ActiveSQLite/README.md

 ```
 ActiveSQLite can only save properities in (String,NSNumber,NSDate) into database.
 The properities of other types are not saved into database, they are transent properities.

-### table constraints
+### Table constraints
-If you want custom columns by yourself. you just set model implements CreateColumnsProtocol, and comfirm createColumns function.
-Then the ActiveSQLite will not create columns.
+If you want custom columns by yourself, you just set model implements CreateColumnsProtocol, and comfirm createColumns function.
+Then the ActiveSQLite will not auto create columns.
 Make sure the properties' names of model mapping the columns'.

 ```swift